CMS-ECAL-Trigger-Group/ETTAnalyzer/ETTAnalyzer/weights/README.md

 ## Creating a TPGOddWeightGroup SQLite file (weight groups assigned to each strip)

 The purpose of creating a TPGOddWeightGroup SQLite file is to assign weight group IDs for each ECAL strip.
+Strip IDs come from the `stripid` column of the following DOF (Degree of freedom) files: [EB](https://gitlab.cern.ch/cms-ecal-dpg/ecall1algooptimization/-/blob/master/PileupMC/parameters/DOF_EB_2018.csv), [EE](https://gitlab.cern.ch/cms-ecal-dpg/ecall1algooptimization/-/blob/master/PileupMC/parameters/DOF_EE_2018.csv). (at least for EE...to be confirmed for EB).